ietf-wg-mimi/mimi-arch/draft-ietf-mimi-arch.md

 decrypting the client credentials.

-The key management layer requires that users perform a connection establishment protocol with any user they want to add to a room.
-In addition, new room participants entering the room through a join operation need to first learn the necessary key material to de-pseudonymize existing participants.
-The same goes for new clients of existing participants.
+The key management layer requires that users perform a connection establishment protocol with any user they want to add to a room via the add operation.
+In addition, new room participants (or clients of existing participants) entering the room through a join operation need to first learn the necessary key material to de-pseudonymize existing participants, for example through a join link provided by a participant.

 TODO: Add more details on connection establishment once it's better defined.